yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIManagerApr19_ReleaseNotes.md

 * Traffic monitor data for a specific API Gateway instance does not persist in the event of that instance container stopping.
 However, you can redirect the trace and traffic logs to `stdout` instead of to separate files, which allows the logs to be read directly from each container by an external logging service.
 * Distributed Ehcache is not supported.
 However, you can use Apache Cassandra as a distributed data store.
 * To upgrade from versions earlier than 7.6.2, you must first upgrade to a 7.7 classic deployment and then migrate to an elastic container deployment.

-For more details, see the *API Gateway Container Deployment Guide*.

 ### Other deployment options